-Streamlined permanent residence pathways for students Ensuring Canada's reputation as a top international education destination that provides integrity and accountability will require a multi-sectoral approach to design and deliver change in five key areas.
-All levels of government, post-secondary institutions and student organizations must come together to develop needed and meaningful interventions.
+Streamlined permanent resident pathways for students Ensuring Canada's reputation as a top international education destination that values integrity and accountability will require a multi-sectoral approach to design and deliver change in five key areas.
+The federal government, provincial and territorial governments, post-secondary institutions, and student organizations must work together to partner on a range of meaningful interventions.